 The Lake Geneva is my all-time favorite one-day getaway destination.
 It’s around one hour drive from Milwaukee but some beautiful view on the way.
 Lake Geneva freezes in the winter and it has beautiful trails where you can hike and view the mansions built near the lake.
 Also, don’t forget to take a scenic drive.

 I have already shared my experience of Kettle moraine scenic drive last year.
 If you don’t want to do the drive, then you can directly go to the Kettle Moraine forest for hiking and picking.
 The kettle moraine forest is a huge area so you can choose any unit and select the hiking trail as you like.
 Hence, pick any hiking trail or you can just drive through the forest.
 Here are the links for Northern and southern unit trails.
 Check the below link to find out details about the trails http://dnr.wi.gov/topic/parks/name/kms/trails.html

 Oak Leaf Trail is famous among the local joggers, runners, bicyclists, and skaters.
 You will find people who go for a walk daily on this trail.
 This trail is more than 110 miles long with multiple loops through all the major parkways and parks in the system.
 The trail loops include off-road paved trails, park drives, and municipal streets.
 I usually go to Root River Parkway and the south shore parkway to enjoy the trail.

 10. Lion’s Den Gorge Nature Preserve

-one of the stunning bluffs along the Lake Michigan gives a spectacular view of the lake.
+One of the stunning bluffs along Lake Michigan gives a spectacular view of the lake.
 There are plenty of trails to hike and during the hike, you will cut through the beautiful fall colors.
-You can walk along the Lake Michigan as well.
-It is around half an hour long drive but it’s worth it.
+You can walk along Lake Michigan as well.
+It is around half an hour-long drive but it’s worth it.